 Maps of the change in ensemble mean rain rate averaged over the night-time and daytime are presented in Fig 7c and d respectively.
-They confirm larger and more significant changes at night, with rainfall increases over many deforested areas, though scattered decreases in rainfall and changes in non-deforested regions do occur (e.g., north Côte d'Ivoire).
-This illustrates that, from this short set of simulations, small-scale rainfall changes are too noisy to draw robust conclusions about the nature of the rainfall response to deforestation locally.
-Aggregated over all deforested pixels however, an increase in rainfall
+This also shows They confirm larger and more significant changes at night, with rainfall increases over many deforested areas, but also withthough scattered decreases in rainfall-some areas and changes also occurring in non-deforested regions do occur (e.g., north Côte d'Ivoire).
+This illustrates that, fFrom this short set of simulations, small-scale rainfall changes are too noisy to draw robust conclusions about the nature of the rainfall response to deforestation locally.
+Aggregated over all deforested areas-pixels however, an increase in rainfall with deforestation clearly emerges (Fig 7b)17.

-- 340 the nature of the rainfall response to deforestation locally.
-Aggregated over all deforested pixels however, an increase in rainfall with deforestation clearly emerges (Fig 7b).
 This is consistent with observations for this region (Taylor et al., 2022, hereafter T22).
 T22 analyzed changes in frequency of convective cores over a 30-year period as a function of LST trends (a proxy for deforestation).
 They found maximum increases around the late afternoon/early evening convective peak, with enhanced convection persisting downstream for several hours (see their Figure 2) in line with our own results.
-We used the data of T22 - 345 to determine the relative change in core frequency per amount of deforestation and scaled for significant deforestation, thus removing changes unrelated to deforestation.
+We used the data of T22 to determine the relative change in core frequency per amount of deforestation and scaled for significant deforestation, thus removing changes unrelated to deforestation.
 This results in an estimate of 25% increase in relative core frequency, somewhat higher than our 9% relative rainfall change.
 We would not expect an exact match given the different nature of the data and that the observations span the entire rainy period in Southern West Africa for a period of 30 years whilst our simulation represents conditions from a single year in early June.

-350 3.6 Drivers of rainfall change in specific regions
+355 3.6 Drivers of rainfall change in specific regions